top of page

 Pigment / Chlorophyll 0.5-0.6% of dry leaf matter, gives tea color and taste, can also be enhanced by shade growing.

-Minerals & Vitamins, 0.5-0.6% of dry matter, 28 different have been identified in tea.
+Minerals & Vitamins: 0.5-0.6% of dry matter, 28 different minerals have been identified in tea.
 The most common are fluorine, potassium, calcium, and magnesium.
 The amount varies between different tea types, terroirs, and from season to season.
-Vitamins: most common are beta carotene (A), different Bs, C, and E. But a side note many vitamins are destroyed by high heat so probably they do not survive the production nor the steeping process.
+Vitamins: the most common are beta carotene (A), various B vitamins, C, and E. However, a side note: many vitamins are destroyed by high heat, so they probably do not survive the production or the steeping process.

-Volatile substances, 0.01-0.02%, give tea its nice aroma and taste.
-More than 600 substances have been identified, examples are hexanal (aroma of fresh fruit, fresh grass), hexenol (herbal & woody flavors), linalool (floral, sweet, lavender), geraniol (rosy, geranium), pentanal (malt, pungent, almond) and many more.
+Volatile substances, 0.01-0.02%, give tea its pleasant aroma and taste.
+More than 600 substances have been identified; examples include hexanal (aroma of fresh fruit, fresh grass), hexenol (herbal & woody flavors), linalool (floral, sweet, lavender), geraniol (rosy, geranium), pentanal (malt, pungent, almond), and many more.

-In order to reap all the benefits of tea above: aim for high quality, sustainable produced teas from as early harvest as possible in each season.
-Higher quality will cost more but will ensure tea that you can steep several times on the same leaves and a sustainable end product where the small tea farmer also gets his or her fair share.
+In order to reap all the benefits of tea, aim for high-quality, sustainably produced teas from as early a harvest as possible in each season.
+Higher quality will cost more but will ensure tea that you can steep several times on the same leaves.
+And high-quality, sustainable teas are typically produced in small batches, by smaller production units where the tea farmer also gets his or her fair share.

-I am the only supplier of Pure Tea and Limited Leaves in Sweden and I also import many teas directly from small plantations that I have visited.
+I am the only supplier of Pure Tea, Althaus, and Limited Leaves in Sweden, and I also import many teas directly from small plantations that I have visited.
 Read more at www.teamasters.se

 Comments